cmclark00/XBLA-Automation/Readme.md

 Make sure you have a modern version of Python 3 installed, you can check this with python --version in the command line.
 Make sure you have some kind of unarchiving program that can handle Rar files.
+Make sure the archive name is less than 250 characters.
+This is a limit made by wxPirs and i can't do anything about it.
+Make sure there are no random files in your archive.
+There shouldn'tn be any text files.
+If there are, delete them.
+The only file that should be in your archive is the PIRS file at the innermost subdirectory.

 Instructions for use: